-Here are some highlights of the Union Budget 2017:
+Highlights of the Union Budget 2017:

 - A special dairy processing and micro irrigation fund for farmers worth Rs.8000 CR and Rs.5000 CR respectively.
 Farmer credit fixed at 10 trillion!

 - All villages to have electricity by 2018.
-A total of Rs.1.8 trillion allocated towards rural development.
+A total of Rs.1.8 trillion is allocated towards rural development.